 How do stock photo sites work?

-- Pick a buying option.
-How you pay for the photo depends on how many images you need and how you need them.
-Your choices include subscriptions, credit packs, and single purchases, but more on this in the next chapter.
+- You pay for the photo based on how many images you need and how you need them.

-- You use the photo.
-All you need to ensure is that you use the photo in a way that’s in line with the license you bought.
+- Use the photo in line with the license you bought.

 How do stock photos work?